 Contra Costa Health Insurance Counseling & Advocacy Program provides free health insurance counseling to our seniors year-round as well as monthly "Welcome to Medicare" classes:

-Senior programs and activities have Moved to the Activity Guide!
+Senior programs, trips, and activities have moved to the Activity Guide!

 Adult and senior classes and events are now part of the Activity Guide.
 Check out all the new and exciting upcoming classes for adults and seniors in the Latest Activity Guide.
 For questions or registration assistance, please call (925) 314-3430.